 excellence in performing at world stages and also for teaching his

-teachers at The Oriental Fine Arts Academy of London.
-The
+The Oriental Fine Arts Academy of London.
+The combined performance of

 Banana Leaf the best known South Indian Restaurant in Glasgow.